matsengrp/dasm-epistasis-experiments/preflight.md

 - experimental data such as mentioned three questions back
 - structurally resolved antibodies
 - co-occurence and *order of occurence* of mutations in existing antibody trees.

 Validations for background dependent epistasis:
-- data from Whitehead lab that does DMS on 9 different genetic backgrounds
+- data from Whitehead lab that does DMS on 9 different genetic backgrounds (https://www.nature.com/articles/s41467-024-48072-z)
 - DMS data on different antibodies

 ## Is it possible that better data would make this project irrelevant?
 Not soon:
 - Pairwise epistasis experimental measurements for a such a large antibody space are not possible with the current technologies.
-- Specific interactions and cases can be tested experimentally as a more accurate test, but these probes can be led by a computational method such as the one proposed here.
+- Specific interactions and cases can be tested experimentally as a more accurate test, but these specific probes can be directed by a computational method such as the one proposed here.

 ## Sketch the approach, broken down into steps, with expected amounts of time and intermediate steps for each.

 ### Stage 1 (1 months):
-Write codebase that calculates epistasis by perturbing positions.
+Write code that calculates epistasis by perturbing positions.
 Specifically:
 - Take a sequence.
 - For every position in the sequence, mutate it into every possible amino acid and measure deviations in the other positions.
 - Calculate some measure of uncertainty for these predictions.